 Christine started her professional recorder education in 2009 in the Wells Cathedral School with Katriina Boosey.
 From 2013 to 2018, Christine studied the recorder with Pamela Thorby and Anna Stegmann at the Royal Academy of Music, London, with 2016-17 abroad in the Sibelius Academy, Helsinki.
 Christine completed her MA in music and music education from the Teachers College, Columbia University in 2022, where she studied the recorder with Nina stern, and taught recorder lessons as a graduate instructor.
 Christine has participated in master classes by renounced recorder players over the world such as Dorothee Obelinger, Saskia Coolen, and Han Tol, and enjoys obtaining inspirations from different cultures and musical languages.

 Not only is Christine a passionate recorder player, she is also an active yoga practitioner and certified yoga teacher.
 Christine too loves drawing, writing, and exploring the world through the lense of art.
 Her wide interests cultivated an unique artistry in her and coninued to shape her musicianship with autenticity.

 Christine has been a full-time high school music teacher since 2018, where she teaches, produces, and directs all school concerts.
-She also teaches piano in the after school enrichment programs of NYC public elementary schools.
+She also teaches piano in the after school enrichment programs of NYC public elementary schools, and runs a private studio of 13 students.
 Christine loves to share her passion and love for music with people through performance and educational work, and she is ambitious about future music making as a soloist, collaborator, and educator; in New York, and internationally.